Legoless/DesignKit/README.md

-BlurKit
+EffectKit
 =======

-iOS / OS X framework for blurring
+iOS / OS X framework that attempts to mimic Photoshop's Blending Options.
+As much as possible.